Package 'greta.gam'

 newdata

-a dataframe with the same column names and datatypes as that used to create x, with data at which to evauate the smooths
+a dataframe with the same column names and datatypes as that used to create x, with data at which to evaluate the smooths

 Value